aptos-labs/aptos-core/developer-docs-site/docs/guides/transaction-management.md

 - The transaction sent from an account must be authorized correctly by that account.
 - The current time as defined by the most recent ledger update must be before the expiration timestamp of the transaction.
-- The transactions sequence number must be equal to or greater than the sequence number on-chain for that account.
+- The transaction's sequence number must be equal to or greater than the sequence number on-chain for that account.

 Once the initial node has accepted a transaction, the transaction makes its way through the system by an additional rule.
 If a transactions sequence number is higher than the current on-chain sequence number, it can only progress toward consensus if every node in the path has seen a transaction with the sequence number between the on-chain state and the current sequence number.

 Example:

-Alice owns an account who’s current on-chain sequence number is 5.
+Alice owns an account whose current on-chain sequence number is 5.

 Alice submits a transaction to node Bob with sequence number 6.